Otago skink

 The Otago skink (Oligosoma otagense) is a rare, endangered species of large skink in the family Scincidae, found in the rocky canyons and grassy patches of Central Otago, New Zealand.

 Physical characteristics

 Otago skinks are large compared to other New Zealand skinks, growing up to 12 in.
 They are marked with distinctive black, yellow, and green spots, which provides excellent camouflage in their rocky habitat of lichen-covered rocks and schist outcrops.
 Juveniles have more of a yellow base with dark blotches and shorter limbs.
 Like most skinks, Otago skinks are omnivores and feed on a wide variety of insects, fleshy fruits, flower petals, or even other small reptiles.
 They are long-lived, reaching around 16 years in the wild and up to 40 years in captivity, and are slow to mature, reaching sexual maturity at 3–4 years.
 Unlike many reptiles, this species is viviparous, with embryos developing in the mother's body, who then gives birth to live young.
-Between one and three young are born between January to March.
+Between one and three young are born between January and March.